AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

 </body>
 ```

-In the website nothing changed, but if we inspect our webpage, we see our new brand container!
+In the website nothing changed, but if we inspect our webpage in the browser, we see our new brand container.

 Let's do the same for the top-navbar.
 Let's structure it with `div`s.